TappNetwork/laravel-airtable/README.md

 ## Example Config

-If you need to support multiple tables, add them to the tables config in the config/airtable.php
+If you need to support multiple tables, add them to the tables config in the config/airtable.php If your table is on a different base than the one set in the env, add that as well.

 ```
 ...